industrial-edge/iih-essentials-development-kit-getting-started/docs/Visualization_example_value.md

 You will create a tag in the Simulation UI, connect the tag with the data service, display the tag via browser and finally visualize the tag via Node-RED.

+If you are interested in how the application example works, [here](./Implementation.md) you can find more details.

-You must carry out the following steps:
+To follow this application example, you must carry out the following steps:

 ## Start Docker Container